farlies/rsked/doc/CONFIGURATION.md

 - `enabled` : boolean, if true, the `vlc` player is enabled
 - `debug` : boolean, if true, `rsked` emits additional logging from the player
 - `bin_path` : path to the `vlc` binary
+- `wait_us` : integer, microseconds to wait for vlc to respond to commands

 Stock VLC Media Player on most Linux distributions will play most audio content.
 Starting with v1.0.5 it is by default the top priority player for everything except FM radio.
+You might still prefer `mpd` which has had far more testing with `rsked`.
+The `wait_us` might need to be adjusted from its default (40,000 microseconds) if VLC proves sluggish on the target embedded system.

 ### Mpd_player